meaviral17/Army-Surveillance-Enhancer/README.md

 #### Detector Testing

 The detector was tested in two phases:
-1. **Test split of the Flickr2K dataset**: Consisting of 284 images, the test set was used to validate the model's performance on unseen data.
+1. **Test split of the Flickr2K, Aircrafts, and Tank datasets**: The test set was used to validate the model's performance on unseen data.
 2. **Full dataset of Div2K**: The full Div2K dataset (train + val) was used to ensure that the test images were entirely independent of the trained dataset, offering a comprehensive evaluation.

 ### Super Resolution Model Training (MiniSRGAN)